mkwok47/quant_portfolio/README.md

     1. selling_option_prem.ipynb: analyze probabilities of ITM/OTM option expiration and associated premiums
     2. top_gainers_effect.ipynb: analyze the following interday gap and intraday change following a day of high gain for top gainers
     3. miss_10bestDays.ipynb: verify a reported statement that if you miss out on the 10 best days of the market per decade since 1930, then your overall return would just be 28%

-Deployment:
+4. Deployment:
     1. production_script.py: a real production script I used to automate a trading strategy via brokerage in the cloud; includes order-execution, sleep-time logic, error-handling, emailing, and housekeeping-checks (e.g. daylight time savings)

 Tools & Technologies:
-1. Python/Pandas, SQL, Linux Command Line Interface (CLI), Git
+1. Python/Pandas, SQL, Linux CLI, Git
 2. Alpaca Markets and TD Ameritrade APIs for data and brokerage
 3. Amazon Web Services (AWS) cloud EC2 instance, crontab automation